-NSF Controls traces its roots back to the 1930s when the German company Nurnberger Shraubenfabrik opened the British NSF Ltd import house in the south of England.
-At this time we manufactured screws, military communications and receivers.
+In 1932 German company Nurnberger Shraubenfabrik opened the British NSF Ltd import house in Croydon.
+We initially manufactured screws, military communications and receivers, and small aircraft parts.

-The outbreak of war saw NSF Ltd placed under the UK government’s Custodian of Enemy Property.
+At the outbreak of world war two NSF Ltd was placed under the UK government’s Custodian of Enemy Property.
 During this time the factory was bombed in one of the German air raids killing 30 employees.
-The Ministry of Aircraft Production relocated many factories to the north of England where they were deemed to be safer.
-As a result, NSF Ltd opened on Dalton Lane in Keighley, then moved to its Ingrow Bridgeworks site in 1948 where the company still stands 70 years later.
+The Ministry of Aircraft Production relocated many factories to the north of England where they were deemed much safer.

-The Lucas group acquired NSF in a merger during the 1960s, and in 1996 due to reorganisation within Lucas, they felt the Keighley site was surplus to requirement and it was due to close.
+The Lucas group acquired NSF during a merger in 1968, over time NSF adopted the Lucas brand and expanded our product range, however in 1996 Lucas felt the Keighley site was surplus to requirement.

-However, the management team saw the unfulfilled potential of the remaining business and successfully purchased the company, allowing employees to buy shares of the business which resulted in the reformation of NSF Controls Ltd in 1997.
+Luckily, the management team saw the unfulfilled potential of the remaining business and they successfully purchased the company.
+Employees were able to buy shares of the business and combined with investment from Comestero, NSF Controls Ltd was re-established in 1997.

 NSF Controls Ltd continues to manufacture custom rotary and linear solenoids, as well as our rotary switch range.
 In recent years we have developed two types of gas shut-off valve, the winch assist, and Freeway range of switches.